Tatra (company): 1898–1914 beginning

 The first truck manufactured at Kopřivnice in 1898 was a flatbed with two liquid-cooled side-by-side-mounted two-cylinder Benz engines each at 2.7 L capacity with total power output of 8.8 kW (12 hp) placed after the rear axle and cargo capacity of 2.5 ton.
-The unique feature of the engines setup was that the engines could be operated sequentially depending on the load requirements.
-No 1 engine was started via a cranking handle and had a flywheel attached and No 2 engine without the flywheel was connected via a gear clutch and started by the first engine already running.
+The unique feature of the engine setup was that the engines could be operated sequentially depending on the load requirements.
+No. 1 engine was started via a cranking handle and had a flywheel attached, and No. 2 engine, without the flywheel, was connected via a gear clutch and started by the first engine already running.

 The second truck manufactured was once again a flatbed R type of 2.5 ton cargo capacity built in 1909.
-Powered by liquid-cooled petrol four-cylinder engine of 4.1 L capacity and power output of 18.4 kW (25 hp) with the engine placed above front axle which is the conventional design to this day.
+Powered by a liquid-cooled petrol four-cylinder engine of 4.1 L capacity and power output of 18.4 kW (25 hp) with the engine placed above the front axle, which is the conventional design to this day.
 The vehicle featured solid rubber tyres and semi-elliptic leaf spring suspension.
-In 1910 Tatra manufactured its first bus the Omnibus type SO with total production of five units.
+In 1910, Tatra manufactured its first bus, the Omnibus type SO, with a total production of five units.

 1914–1922 serial production

-The first true serial truck production at Tatra was instigated by the beginning of World War I. In the year 1914 there were only two trucks made, type T 14/40 HP; however by 1915's end the production jumped to a total of 105 TL-2 units, and the following year, 1916, the numbers rose to a total of 196 TL-2 and 30 TL-4.
+The first true serial truck production at Tatra was instigated by the beginning of World War I. In the year 1914, there were only two trucks made, type T 14/40 HP; however, by 1915's end, the production jumped to a total of 105 TL-2 units, and the following year, 1916, the numbers rose to a total of 196 TL-2 and 30 TL-4.
 Production peaked in 1917 with 19 TL-2 and 303 TL-4 models, but then production declined, and a similar number of vehicles of one type manufactured in a year was not achieved or surpassed until 1936 with the T 27 model.

-Technically models TL-2 and TL-4 were almost identically designed; in fact TL-4 evolved from TL-2 where both had liquid-cooled OHC engines of max power output of 25.7 kW.
+Technically, models TL-2 and TL-4 were almost identically designed; in fact, TL-4 evolved from TL-2, where both had liquid-cooled OHC engines of max power output of 25.7 kW.
 The TL-2 had a GVM 2100 kg and 4000 kg GCM, TL-4 had 2700 kg GVM and 6700 kg GCM respectively.
 Both types remained in production in small series until 1927.
-The TL-4 is considered the first truck to come out of NW (Nesselsdorfer Wagen-bau) to carry the name Tatra in 1919.
+The TL-4 is considered the first truck to come out of NW (Nesselsdorfer Wagenbau) to carry the name Tatra in 1919.